-- a reference implementation written exclusively in portable C, - an optimized implementation written exclusively in portable C that includes efficient algorithms to generate the matrix \mathbf{A} and to compute the matrix operations $\mathbf{AS} + \mathbf{E}$ and $\mathbf{S'A} + \mathbf{E'}$, and - an additional, optimized implementation for x64 platforms that exploits Advanced Vector Extensions 2 (AVX2) intrinsic instructions.
+- a reference implementation written exclusively in Python, - a reference implementation written exclusively in portable C, - an optimized implementation written exclusively in portable C that includes efficient algorithms to generate the matrix \mathbf{A} and to compute the matrix operations $\mathbf{AS} + \mathbf{E}$ and $\mathbf{S'A} + \mathbf{E'}$, and - an additional, optimized implementation for x64 platforms that exploits Advanced Vector Extensions 2 (AVX2) intrinsic instructions.

 The implementations in the submission package support all three security levels and both variants of matrix generation: FrodoKEM-640-AES, FrodoKEM-640-SHAKE, FrodoKEM-976-AES, FrodoKEM-976-SHAKE, FrodoKEM-1344-AES, and FrodoKEM-1344-SHAKE.
-The only difference between the reference and the optimized implementation is that the latter includes two efficient functions to generate the public matrix A and to compute the matrix operations $\mathbf{AS} + \mathbf{E}$ and $\mathbf{S'A} + \mathbf{E'}$.
+The only difference between the reference and the optimized implementation is that the latter includes two efficient functions to generate the public matrix $\bf A$ and to compute the matrix operations $\bf AS + E$ and $\bf S'A + E'$.
 Similarly, the only difference between the optimized and the additional implementation is that the latter uses AVX2 intrinsic instructions to speed up the implementation of the aforementioned functions.
 Hence, the different implementations share most of their codebase: this illustrates the simplicity of software based on FrodoKEM.